katerina-tziala/fullstackopen2019/part2/phonebook/README.md

 1. Make sure that all the dependencies of the *PhoneBook App* are installed.

-2. To start the backend server of the app navigate from your terminal inside the ***fullstackopen2019/part2/phonebook*** directory and run:
+2. To start the backend server of the app, navigate from your terminal inside the ***fullstackopen2019/part2/phonebook*** directory and run:

     ```
     npm run server